A Missed Chance for Royalty

 “Ew!
 No hugs!”
 He set down the makeshift crown on the table.
 Taking a few steps, he suddenly spun around and then ran to hug her tightly.
 “Love you!”

 Halis sighed with a smile.
 She would always have her family.

 Halis froze at the sound of Meram’s voice.
 Trembling, she peeked up past Purim’s crown to see Meram on the other side of the table.

-Her crush’s hair was tousled and bunched up.
-It looked like Meram had tried to brush it out with her fingers but Halis could see a few leaves still stuck in the brown strands.
+Meram’s hair was tousled and bunched up.
+It looked like she had tried to brush it out with her fingers but Halis could see a few leaves still stuck in the brown strands.
 Her smile was still brilliant and she had a faint blush to her cheeks, probably for reasons more than the cool wind.

 Gulping, Halis stood up.
 “Sure… I’ll get those for you.”

 Her hands shook as picked up the buns and set the last two sausages along them.
 Her heart felt heavy as she worked as much jelly as she could on the brush.